tanishksahni/tanishksahni/README.md

 # Hi there, I'm Tanishk Sahni! 👋
 Passionate about building user-centric mobile applications.
-I love collaborating on open source projects.
+Eager to collaborate on open source projects.
+Let's explore the infinite possibilities together!

 ## Tech Stacks

 - Native iOS development using SwiftUI and UIKit.
 - Cross-platform and native mobile app development using  Flutter, and Dart.
 - Proficient in Java, C++, Python.

-## Databases

 - Experienced in working with MongoDB, and PostgreSQL.

-## Firebase

-- Proficient in utilizing Firebase for various services such as Firestore, Authentication, and Cloud Functions.

 ## Areas of Interest
 -  Design Thinking
 -  Mobile application development

-## Collaboration

-Eager to collaborate on open source projects.
-Let's explore the infinite possibilities together!

 ## GitHub Stats 📊